wlinna/Arkhados/guide/index.md

 5. Get your external IP-address.
 You can get it from many places, such as [whatismyip.com](https://www.whatismyip.com/).
 6. Give your address and port to other players.
 7. Enjoy!
-8. If the game ends succesfully, its replay is saved to the replays-directory.
+8. If the game ends successfully, its replay is saved to the replays-directory.
 Share that replay with other players.

 If others can't join your server, make sure that Arkhados isn't blocked by a firewall.
 If you are behind NAT, you probably need to forward some port to your IP.
 Visit [portforward.com](http://portforward.com/) for step-by-step port forwarding guides.